Harald-U/kubernetes-handson/docs/lab2.md

     kubectl port-forward todo-app-7cdfc755c-cq2g2 3000:3000
     ```

     This command appears to do nothing and will block your terminal session as long as you need the "port forwarding".
-Use `Ctl-C` or `Cmd-C` to termonate the command.
+Use `Ctl-C` or `Cmd-C` to terminate the command.

 3. Open your browser on http://localhost:3000